wesslen/minimal-mistakes/_posts/2017-01-07-nc-state-senator-facebook-posts.md

 Topics on the left hand side are more Republican topics like "Presidential Election", "Bathroom Safety", and the "Economy/Jobs".
 On the other hand, three topics much more likely to be a Democratic senator include "HB2", "Gerrymandering", and "#WeAreNotThis", which is a hashtag movement opposing Republican's legislation surrounding HB2 and other bills.

 Further, another important observation is whether a topic's estimated difference confidence interval is not within the zero value (e.g. "#NCPOL / #NCGA", "Roy Cooper", "Church", "Get Out the Vote").
-For topics, we cannot conclude that they're overwhelming Democrat or Republican, and seem to be shared by both members of both party's social media strategy.
+For those topics, we cannot conclude that they're overwhelming Democrat or Republican.

 In addition to the party, we can also control for time as it's likely topics evolve over time.